menu

 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Trego is worth considering.

-As is often the case in a small town, Trego doesn't have a public transportation system that people use for their commute.
+Trego is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Demographics

-The education level of Trego citizens is a little higher than the average for US cities and towns: 21.05% of adults in Trego have at least a bachelor's degree.
+The population of Trego overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
+Of adults 25 and older in Trego, 21.05% have at least a bachelor's degree.

 The per capita income in Trego in 2022 was $32,131, which is lower middle income relative to Wisconsin, and middle income relative to the rest of the US.
 This equates to an annual income of $128,524 for a family of four.